-- the required output port is available, immediate transition OPY1 fires, and the token is moved to place O_e, or - the required output port is busy, immediate transition OPN_1 fires, and the token is moved to place WOP.
-An inhibitor arc with cardinality six from FOP to OPN_1 prevents transition OPN_1 from firing when place FOP contains all six tokens.
+- the required output port is available, immediate transition OPY_1 fires, and a token is moved to place O_e , or - the required output port is busy, immediate transition OPN_1 fires, and a token is moved to place WOP.
+An inhibitor arc with cardinality 6 from FOP to OPN_1 prevents the transition OPN_1 from firing when the place FOP contains all six tokens.

-Let #(p) denote the number of tokens in place p.
-Then, the probability that a particular output port is free is #(FOP)/6, and is assigned to transition OPY_1 , while transition OPN_1 is assigned a probability of 1 - #(FOP)/6.
+The probability that a particular output port is free is #(FOP)/6, so this probability is assigned to transition OPY_1 , and transition OPN_1 is assigned a probability of 1-#(FOP)/6.